 If there are items on your statement that are not in your checkbook, add them to your checkbook register on your next open line.
 If there are items on your checkbook register but not on the statement, this means the bank did not clear the charge yet.
 Follow your checkbook register as that represents the correct balance once the charge does clear.

-To confirm your balance, you will need to (on a separate paper) withdraw any charges from the checkbook register balance that have not yet cleared.
+To confirm your balance, you will need to (on a separate paper) withdraw any charges from the checkbook register balance that has not yet cleared.
 If the two balances match, your checkbook is balanced.
 However, if there are different numbers, you will need to do some more digging because you probably forgot to include a charge or considered something cleared that had not yet cleared.

-i read somewhere that in a family setting, this check-work is the woman’s work while the man’s work is to bring home the money
+i read somewhere that in a family setting, this check-work is the woman’s work while the man’s work is to bring home the money 🙂

 @MoneyBeagle – I’m sorry to disappoint.
 The subject matter was basic, but the article is a good tutorial overall.
 If you want, I could run an article from the Money Beagle.
 Are you interested?